 Who hasn’t been in a Thai restaurant and didn’t fall in love with their round and delicious flavours?

-Such a genious combo that will drive your tastebuds crazy.
+Such a genius combo that will drive your taste buds crazy.

 Now, unfortunately both in shops and restaurant it is a bit challenging to find a paste or a green curry dish that is suitable for vegans, as the traditional recipe calls for both shrimp paste and fish sauce.